-As a result of the academic classes and enrichment experiences such as time management sessions, study skills workshops, and test preparation seminars—just to name a few, students should be prepared to perform well in and outside the classroom.
+As a result of the academic classes and enrichment experiences such as time management sessions, study skills workshops, and test preparation seminars, students will be prepared to perform well in and outside the classroom.

-All incoming first-year students who are admitted to the School of Arts and Sciences, School of Business, and Mason Gross School of the Arts EOF Program are required to attend the Summer Institute.
-The 2013 SAS EOF Summer Institute is a 5-week residential program.
-It takes place from Saturday, June 29th through Friday, August 2nd.
+All incoming first-year students who are admitted to the School of Arts and Sciences, School of Business, and Mason Gross School of the Arts EOF Program will attend the Summer Institute, or participate in an online Summer Institute Community (to be determined based on placement scores, EOF staff, and areas of study.
+The 2014 SAS EOF Summer Institute is a 5-week residential program.
+It takes place from Saturday, June 28th through Friday, August 1st.
 The Summer Institute is designed to help students make the academic, social, and emotional transition from high school to college.
-Students will live on-campus in the Hardenbergh Hall on the College Avenue Campus, earn degree credits (or move on to the next level of developmental courses), strengthen their academic skills, and become prepared for life as a successful college student.
+Students will live on-campus, earn degree credits (or move on to the next level of developmental courses), strengthen their academic skills, and become prepared for life as a successful college student.

 All students will take a writing course, and most students will take a math course, based on Rutgers University placement test results.
 Students interested in pursuing the sciences, and possessing the necessary placement test results, will be able to take Foundations of Biological Sciences.
 Students admitted to the School of Business will take Introduction to Business.
 Students who are interested in pursuing majors that do not require math beyond Intermediate Algebra will be able to take Topics in Math for the Liberal Arts or Introduction to American Cultures.
 Since summer course enrollment is based on placement test results, students are encouraged to take their placement tests as soon as possible (and no later than the first week in June).
 For placement test information, click here.